 - Internal trauma, such as internal bleeding

-The symptoms of these conditions and illnesses can be difficult to detect.
-However, they can have serious consequences, and you may be able to make a claim for compensation if they are misdiagnosed.
+Some of the symptoms of these conditions and illnesses can be difficult to detect.
+However, they can have serious consequences, and medical professionals have a duty of care to ensure that they are diagnosed and treated correctly.

 Call us on 0800 0 224 224 for free legal advice on making a misdiagnosis claim.
 Alternatively, start your claim by completing our online claim form.
-One of our specialist lawyers will get back to you to discuss your case.
+One of our specialist clinical negligence lawyers will get back to you to discuss your case.